 - Visiting your company's LinkedIn page.
 You'll see a message such as "Want to help manage this page?
 Ask an admin for access."
-Unfortunately, you'll need to connect with the current Admin, so send a LinkedIn request to the person.
-Hopefully, they will accept your request and you can take over managementof the page.
+You’ll need to send a request to the current Admin.
+If they accept your request, you can take over managementof the page.

 This makes it difficult to transfer ownership.
 Depending on your situation, there are a couple of different options available to you:

-- You have access to the email associated with the account but not the password login.
+You have access to the email associated with the account but not the password login.

-To do this you'll need to provide your business name, username, or the email address associated with the account.
+To do this, provide your business name, username, or the email address associated with the account.
 You'll receive an email with instructions on how to reset the password.

-- You don't have access to the email address used.
+You don't have access to the email address used.

-- Copy and paste all pins.
+Open a new account with a valid email address, then copy and paste all Pins.
 Pinterest doesn't have a way to transfer or move multiple Pins, so you'll need to manually Pin each Pin.